-Women and Law Program and Law Students for Reproductive Justice Collaboration
+Women and Law Program and If-When-How Collaboration

-Reproductive Justice Fellows will be placed for each year at organizations dedicated to women’s health and reproductive justice in Washington, D.C.
+Reproductive Justice Fellows are placed for each year at organizations dedicated to women’s health and reproductive justice in Washington, D.C.
 Fellows are recent law school graduates selected through a highly competitive nationwide process.
 They demonstrate remarkable knowledge of and passion for reproductive justice.
 Fellows will assist with research, interpretation, and application of law to aid the placement organization’s litigation, publication and policy pursuits.

 - Access to WCL facilities and meeting spaces